kfogel/projport/README.md

 Run './projport --help' to see usage.

+*Short-term:* This tool automatically converts JIRA issues (from official JIRA-exported XML) into Google Code Hosting issues.
+Yes, I know Google Code Hosting is deprecated now, but it wasn't when this tool was written.

+*Long-term:* Eventually we'd like this tool to automatically convert (port) a software project entirely from one project-hosting platform to another.
+And converting bug tickets between more systems would be a good intermediate step on the way to that.

-Some day, this tool may automatically convert (port) a software project entirely from one hosting platform to another.
-Right now, it only knows how to convert JIRA issues (in XML format) to Google Code Hosting issues (via network API calls).
+But for now, it only knows how to convert JIRA issues to Google Code Hosting issues, via network API calls.
+In what must surely be the most ironic auto-export ever, this code was itself automatically moved from https://code.google.com/p/projport to GitHub when the former shut down.

-There's some other stuff in this directory, like 'html2wiki', that's very much work-in-progress.
-Just ignore it (unless you want to work on it).
-When it's ready for use, this README will say so.
+(Note: There's some other stuff in this directory, like 'html2wiki', that's very much work-in-progress.
+Just ignore it, unless you want to work on it.
+When it's ready for use, this README will say so.)

 Installation:
 -------------